Vegan Hojicha Panna Cotta with Agar Agar Recipe

 Panna cotta is a traditional Italian dessert.
 It’s a custard made with sweetened cream that’s thickened into a pudding-like texture using gelatin.
 My creamy, vegan version is just as delicious, but made with oat milk, maple syrup, and agar agar powder instead!

 Classic panna cotta is flavored with vanilla, but you can flavor yours with dozens of different flavorings.
-In this case, I love the delicate tea flavor of hojicha.
+In this case, I love the delicate tea flavor of hojicha and it’s one of my favorite desserts.

 What is Hojicha?